Audio Journalism (9019.3)

 Learning outcomesOn completion of this unit students will be able to:

-2. demonstrate basic skills required of radio programs/features, journalists/ broadcasters, and audio production for the web;
+2. Demonstrate basic skills required of radio programs/features, journalists/broadcasters, and audio production for the web; and

 Graduate attributes1.
 UC graduates are professional - communicate effectively